MicrosoftDocs/architecture-center/docs/reference-architectures/migration/replicate-mainframe-data-in-azure.md

 1. Other tools can also replicate and transform data:

+   - Microsoft Service for Distributed Relational Database Architecture (DRDA): These DRDA services can connect to the Azure SQL family of databases and keep on-premises databases up to date.
+These services run on an on-premises virtual machine (VM) or an Azure VM.
+   - SQL Server Migration Assistance (SSMA) for Db2: This tool migrates schemas and data from IBM Db2 databases to Azure databases.
    - SQL Server Integration services (SSIS): This platform can extract, transform, and load data.
-   - Microsoft Service for Distributed Relational Database Architecture (DRDA): These DRDA services can connect to the Azure SQL family of databases and keep on-premises databases up to date.
-These services run on either an on-premises or an Azure virtual machine (VM).
    - Third-party tools: When the solution requires near real-time replication, you can use third-party tools.
 Some of these agents are available in [Azure Marketplace][Azure Marketplace].

 1. Azure Synapse Analytics manages the data and makes it available for business intelligence and machine learning applications.